How To Dehydrate Mango

 - They also are a tasty addition to fruit salads.

-Before I store my dehydrated fruit or vegetables, I want to make sure they are really dry.
+Before I store my dehydrated fruit or vegetables, I want to make sure they are really dry but not brittle.
 I set them out on the counter for at least 5-7 days to ensure every crevice is completely dry.